Melania Trump And Michelle Obama: 5 Uncanny Similarities You May Have Missed

 Both Have The Same Height

-Not an inch taller or shorter, both Melania Trump and Michelle Obama are 5′ 11″.
+Not an inch taller or shorter, both Melania Trump and Michelle Obama are five-feet, 11-inches.

-[Featured image by Chris Kleponis-Pool/Getty Images]
+[Featured Image by Chris Kleponis-Pool/Getty Images]